CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • SEPTember 2018

 4. What about the age of the universe?

 The number is thought to be settled science.
 When Steven Weinberg engaged the question for his 1977 book, The First Three Minutes, he concluded 13.7 billion years.
 More recently scholars seem to be pushing it to 13.81 billion years.
 There are others out of the mainstream who go out as far as 40 billion years.
 That range is not substantial within this model.
-If notations or doublings amount to 202, 203, 204 or 205, the base-2 chart can be readily extended once there is general consensus about that number.
+If notations or doublings amount to 202, that base-2 chart can be readily extended once there is general consensus about these numbers.

 This chart is all about how the earliest notations participate in the current notation.

 5. Where does dark matter and dark energy come in?

 Dark matter and dark energy within this chart might well be the building of an endless stream of planckspheres over the 202 notations, especially focusing on the first 64 notations.
 This chart seems to suggest that all notations as active, integrated, interdependent, and necessary.
 Of course, the nature of time takes on a very different texture and Neil Turok’s perpetual big bangs just may be the net-net of the first 64.
 This issue will be further addressed in our homepages.